bozzmob/React-Native-Alphabetical-ListView/README.md

 5. adb reverse tcp:8081 tcp:8081
 6. react-native run-android

+## Screenshots-
+Original Screenshot-

+Screenshot from the codebase-

 ## Regards

 Thanks to [@johanneslumpe](https://github.com/johanneslumpe) for this amazing [project](https://github.com/johanneslumpe/react-native-selectablesectionlistview) work.
 I am trying to run a fork of it and test how to make the same compatible with the latest React Native versions.